samuelepedrazzi/Assignment3_RT1/README.md

 A `/move_base/status` message handler is used to determine whether the robot has reached the goal.
 It examines the messages that have been published on the previously indicated subject.

-The initial status code is __1__, which indicates that the robot is on his way and the goal is active.
+The initial status code is '__1__', which indicates that the robot is on his way and the goal is active.
-When the robot comes to a halt, the status code changes to __3__ if the robot has reached the goal position, and to __4__ if the robot is unable to reach the given location.
+When the robot comes to a halt, the status code changes to '__3__' if the robot has reached the goal position, and to '__4__' if the robot is unable to reach the given location.
-Other statuses that have been managed are for instance the goal lost with status identifier __5__ or the rejected status with the code __9__.
+Other statuses that have been managed are for instance the goal lost with status identifier '__5__' or the rejected status with the code '__9__'.

 After having received the feedback of the status and the robot is stopped, so there isn't any active pending goal, the function `CancelGoal()`is called, a message of type `actionlib_msgs/GoalID` is generated and then published into the `/move_base/cancel` topic.

-DriveWithKeyboard node
+User Drive Not Assisted node
 --------------